-To accompany this document, there are several Project Definition and Investment Justification papers, grouped together in a single appendix to this document.
+To accompany this document, there are several Project Definition and Investment Justification papers, grouped together in appendices to this document (Appendix 1 - January 2023 reopeners and Appendix 2 - Summer 2023 reopeners).
 These papers set out the details of the scope, rationale, optioneering, and plans, for each of the proposed investments.